Ben Brown: Chef, loving uncle, 'champion of the people'

 "We stood out in a crowd," Faircloth said.
 "It's like a giraffe and an ant hanging out.
 On the outside, we looked very different but, on the inside, we were very, very close."

-They had a shared passion for music, listening to Dancehall reggae, Sarah Vaughan, old-school R&B and Nina Simone, who Brown had often gone to see play in New York City.
+They had a shared passion for music, listening to dancehall reggae, Sarah Vaughan, old-school R&B and Nina Simone, who Brown had seen repeatedly in New York City.

-They went to music clubs all over the Bay Are and saw shows from Sade to Steve Earle when he spoke out against George Bush.
+They went to music clubs all over the Bay Area and saw shows from Sade to Steve Earle, including when he used his music to protest George Bush.

 Faircloth recalled driving in the car with Ben, Ben's arms swinging as he danced in the passenger seat, full of exuberance and excitement.